 “An economic system that requires constant growth, while bucking almost all serious attempts at environmental regulation, generates a steady stream of disasters all on its own, whether military, ecological or financial.
 The appetite for easy, short-term profits offered by purely speculative investment has turned the stock, currency and real estate markets into crisis-creation machines, as the Asian financial crisis, the Mexican peso crisis and the dotcom collapse all demonstrate.”

 Klein reveals capitalism to be the enemy of democracy.
-Any form of collectivism is seen as a threat to the system.
+Any form of collectivism is treated as a threat to the system.
 That’s why President Bush rejected government-funded health care for low-income children.
 For business to triumph, everything that defines us as human must be swept away.

-Three forces that CAN win
+Three forces that can win

 Naomi Wolf (no relation to Naomi Klein) co-founded the American Freedom Campaign, whose goal is “to reverse the abuse of executive power and restore our system of checks and balances.”
 The Campaign has gathered millions of signatures on a petition to defend the Constitution.

 Wolf should read Klein’s book.
 Her chilling description of Chile’s military coup proves that a Constitution is no barrier to determined profit-seekers.
 The Chilean working class could have stopped the coup, but instead of arming them to defend their elected government, the president placed his faith in the Constitution.
 It was a fatal mistake.